grosser/parallel_tests/Readme.md

-    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) --isolate-n [PROCESSES]      Use 'isolate'  singles with number of processes, default: 1.
-        --highest-exit-status        Exit with the highest exit status provided by test run(s) If failure-exit-code is specified, that value takes priority.
-        --failure-exit-code [INT]    Specify the exit code to use when tests fail.
-        --specify-groups [SPECS]     Use 'specify-groups' if you want to specify multiple specs running in multiple processes in a specific formation.
+    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) --isolate-n [PROCESSES]      Use 'isolate'  singles with number of processes, default: 1 --highest-exit-status        Exit with the highest exit status provided by test run(s) --failure-exit-code [INT]    Specify the exit code to use when tests fail --specify-groups [SPECS]     Use 'specify-groups' if you want to specify multiple specs running in multiple processes in a specific formation.
 Commas indicate specs in the same process, pipes indicate specs in a new process.
 Cannot use with --single, --isolate, or